unslothai/hyperlearn/README.md

 ---
 #### Help is really needed!
 Email me or message me @ danielhanchen@gmail.com!

+On Licensing:
+HyperLearn is under a GNU v3 License.
+This means:
+1. Commercial use is restricted.
+Only software with 0 cost can be released.
+Ie: no closed source versions are allowed.
+2. Using HyperLearn must entail all of the code being avaliable to everyone who uses your public software.
+3. HyperLearn is intended for academic, research and personal purposes.
+Any explicit commercialisation of the algorithms and anything inside HyperLearn is strictly prohibited.

 ---
 # Key Methodologies and Aims
 #### 1. [Embarrassingly Parallel For Loops](#1)